negativetwelve/react-native-lookback/readme.md

 #### Manual

-Inside your xcode project file, right click on your "Libraries" folder and select "Add files to <app>".
+Inside your xcode project file, right click on your "Libraries" folder and select "Add files to MyApp".
 Navigate to `node_modules/react-native-lookback/ios/RNLookback.xcodeproj` and add that to your project.
 Then select your app's project file on the sidebar, scroll down to "Linked Frameworks and Libraries" and add `libRNLookback.a` to this list.

 ### Android